What Is Compact Carry Pistol (CCP)? All 8 IDPA Divisions Explained (2026)

 For shooters already comfortable with red dot sights, CO is the most natural choice.
 Red dots make aiming faster and more intuitive, with a clear advantage on stages requiring rapid transitions between multiple targets.
 If you’re still deciding whether to mount a red dot on your pistol, check out our Pistol Red Dot Sight Complete Guide for selection and zeroing details.

-The appeal of CCP is that you compete with the gun you actually carry every day.
+The appeal of CCP is straightforward — you compete with the gun you actually carry every day.
 The concealed draw, tactical reloads, and cover movement you practice in competition translate directly to real defensive scenarios.
-Many shooters who take daily carry seriously choose CCP because it offers the highest training value.
+Many shooters who take daily carry seriously choose CCP because it offers the highest real-world training value of any IDPA division.

 ESP, CDP, and the Remaining Divisions